Maui, Hawaii Pet Rabies Quarantine

 3. Is there any way to make quarantine time for my dog or cat shorter?

 No. The waiting period is mandatory but it doesn't have to be done in actual quarantine if the proper steps are taken.
-If you plan ahead, usually at least five months, you can bring your pet straight home to Maui if you follow the proper steps before travel.
+If you plan ahead at least 3-4 months (or less, depending on what your pet has had done already), you can bring your pet straight home to Maui... if you follow the proper steps before travel.
 Our Quarantine Liaison can help you with this.

 4. How much does quarantine cost?